Cloth ISBN: 9781503603226

 About the author

 Mary Anne Franks is Professor of Law at the University of Miami School of Law and President and Legislative & Tech Policy Director at the Cyber Civil Rights Initiative (CCRI).
-Franks' writing and research has been featured in Time, The New Yorker, The Atlantic, and The Guardian, among other outlets.
+Franks' writing and research have been featured in Time, The New Yorker, The Atlantic, and The Guardian, among other outlets.

 —Rebecca Tushnet,Harvard Law School